 Students must complete the following three courses, which lay a foundation and address issues and topics relevant to mind/brain/behavior:

-- Science of Living Systems 20 (Psychological Science) or Science of Living Systems 20s (Psychological Science Seminar), generally recommended first year.
+- Science of Living Systems 20 (Psychological Science), generally recommended first year.
+Science of Living Systems 20s (Psychological Science Seminar) will also fulfill this requirement the years it is offered.
 Neurobiology track students may take either SLS 20 or another MBB elective approved by neurobiology.
 Computer Science track students take another MBB elective approved by CS instead of SLS 20.

 - Molecular and Cellular Biology 80 (Neurobiology of Behavior) or Molecular and Cellular Biology 81 (Fundamentals of Neuroscience), generally recommended sophomore year.